SharePoint/sp-dev-docs/docs/transform/modernize-userinterface-site-pages.md

 ---
 title: Transform classic pages to modern client-side pages
-description: Explains how to transform classic wiki and web part pages into modern client side pages ms.date: 03/09/2019 ms.prod: sharepoint
+description: Explains how to transform classic wiki and web part pages into modern client side pages ms.date: 10/03/2019 ms.prod: sharepoint
 localization_priority: Priority
 ---

 # Transform classic pages to modern client-side pages

-Classic SharePoint sites typically have classic pages being wiki pages or web part pages and these pages cannot present themselves using a modern user interface.
+Classic SharePoint sites typically have classic pages being wiki pages, web part pages, blog pages or publishing pages and these pages cannot present themselves using a modern user interface.
 A classic site however can host modern client side pages and this is the solution here.
 After you've maximized the use of the modern list and library user interface and connected your site to an Office 365 Group transforming the pages to modern client side pages is the last task to fully transform your classic site into a modern group connected site.
 Get inspired by the [SharePoint Look Book](https://sharepointlookbook.azurewebsites.net/) as it allows you to discover the modern experiences you can build with SharePoint in Office 365.

 The SharePoint PnP Modernization framework ([Nuget](https://www.nuget.org/packages/SharePointPnPModernizationOnline), [source code](https://github.com/SharePoint/sp-dev-modernization/tree/master/Tools/SharePoint.Modernization/SharePointPnP.Modernization.Framework)) does bring page transformation capabilities which will be explained in the upcoming chapters.

 > [!IMPORTANT]
-> - Page transformation today works for wiki, web part pages and publishing pages.
+> - Page transformation today works for wiki pages, web part pages, blog pages and publishing pages.
 > - The SharePoint PnP Modernization framework is continuously evolving, checkout [the release notes](https://github.com/SharePoint/sp-dev-modernization/tree/master/Tools/SharePoint.Modernization/Modernization%20Framework%20release%20notes.md) to stay up to date on the latest changes.
 If you encounter problems please file an issue in the [sp-dev-modernization GitHub issue list](https://github.com/SharePoint/sp-dev-modernization/issues).

 > [!IMPORTANT]
 > Modernization tooling and all other PnP components are open-source tools backed by an active community providing support for them.
-There is no SLA for open-source tool support from Microsoft support.
+There is no SLA for open-source tool support from official Microsoft support channels.

 Page transformation can be used in one or more models and these models can used together: